bixbydevelopers/capsule-sample-shirt/README.md

 If your capsule needs to support out-of-vocabulary terms, then you need to add training that include out-of-vocabulary items, for example:  `buy foo and bar` or `buy foo and bar and foobar`.
-Make sure you add add variety of out-of-vocabulary examples mixing out-of-vocabulary and vocabulary words and use out-of-vocabulary words of different sizes (one token words, two token words, etc.).
+Make sure you add add variety of out-of-vocabulary examples that mix out-of-vocabulary and vocabulary words.
+You should also use out-of-vocabulary words of different sizes (one token words, two token words, etc.).

 What you should expect is for Bixby to learn to pick correct interpretation for cases where items are